nnikolash/go-shdep/README.md

 This storage accumulates events, so that subscribers can pull them when processing notification about update.
 Each subscriber pulls event separately.
 Events are stored until all of "pullers" retrieve them.

+There is also `SharedObjectWithEventBase` helper exists as a version of `SharedObjectBase` helper but with built-it `EventPullStorage`.

 **WARNING:** Don't forget to periodically pull all events for each puller created by  `NewPuller()`.
 Calling `NewPuller()` and then not using it will lead to memory leak.

 ###### Define event structure